ronen567/just-the-docs/docs/optimizations.md

 ![gradient decent example](../assets/images/gd_optimizations/2d.gif)

-Now look at Figure 3, which is similar to figure 1 except that the gradient is stipper in one direction.
-That leads to some oscilations,but the gradient descent converges eventually.
+Now look at Figure 3, which is similar to Figure 2, except that the gradient is steepper in w2 direction.
+The resultant step size in the w2 direction at the begining is too large, which leads to some overshoots, but the algorithm converges eventually.

 **Figure 3: Gradient Descent - Slight Oscilations

 ![gradient decent example](../assets/images/gd_optimizations/2d_contour_sgd_asymetric.gif)

-Figure 4 however presents an even stipper gradient in one direction.
-Now Gradient Descent oscilates in one direction and never converge.
+Figure 4 however, presents an even steepper gradient in w2 direction.
+Now we get oscilations in w2 direction, which never converge.

 **Figure 4: Gradient Descent - Oscilations
 ![gradient decent example](../assets/images/gd_optimizations/2d_contour_sgd_oscilations.gif)

-Some phenomenas/Performance issues Gradient Descent suffers from are:
+A smaller learning rate would solve this, make the algorithm smoothly converge.
+A smaller learning rate would have slowed down convergance in all scenarios.
+This is a tradeoff.
+Chosing alpha is one of the chalenges of Gradient Descent, and it normally requires some trial and error iterations to find a suitable value.
+Overshoot is a one of the Gradient Descent performance issues, between them are:
-- Overshooting: As depicted by Figures 3 and 4, high curvutures may lead to overshooting.
+- ***Overshooting***: As depicted by Figures 3 and 4, high curvutures may lead to overshooting.
 Overshooting is a result of moving too fast along the gradient direction, while it changes signs.

-- Local Minimun trap: Getting trapped in a local minimum, not reaching the global minima.
+- ***Local Minimun trap***: Getting trapped in a local minimum, not reaching the global minima.

-- Oscillations: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations
+- ***Oscillations***: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

-Overshooting could be avoided by setting a smaller learning rate, but that would slow the convergence process down for other stable scenarios.
-Some of these phenomanas, e.g. overshooting, could be avoided by etting a smaller learning rate.
-But would have increased convergence time.
 This post reviews some of the most popular Gradient Descent variants which aim to answer Gradient Descent issues.

-This algorithms reviewd in this post as listed below:
+This algorithms reviewd in this post are:

 **Momentum**
 **Nesterov momentum**
 **Adagrad**
+**Adadelta**
 **RMSprop**
 **Adam**
-**Adadelta**

 **Adam**
 **Adamax**
 **FTR**
 **NAdam**

+The next paragraphs describe the principles of the various Gradient Descent algoritms.
+Following that are graphical illustrations of these algorithms when applied on a 3 "cost functions" presented above, i.e. "easy convergence, "slightly oscilated" and "oscilated".

 ## Momentum